joakim/bismark/extensions.md

 > The answer is… 42.

-A language may be specified, similar to monospace blocks.
+A language may be specified, similar to monospaced blocks.

 	{js
 	  [1, 2, 3, 4].reduce((acc, n) => acc + n, 0)